-2.4 Describer with the Contract t

-2.4 Describe methods of maintaining clients' motivation
+2.4 Describe methods of maintaining

+clients' motivation

 2.5 Explain why it is necessary to modify,

 adapt, regress or progress exercise

 programmes

 2.6 Explain why it is important to monitor

 individual performance during small

 group training

 3. Be able to demonstrate professional 3.1 Introduce self, build rapport and help

 conduct when delivering personal training sessions clients feel at ease in the exercise environment

-SESSIONS 3.2 Explain to clients:
+55510115 3.2 Explain to clients:

 planned objectives of the session

 exercises involved including their

 physical and technical demand

 how objectives and exercises

 support their goals

 3.3 Assess clients' readiness and motivation

 to take part in the planned exercises

 3.4 Agree with clients any changes to the

 planned exercises or physical activities

 that:

 meet their goals and preferences

 enable them to maintain progress

 3.5 Record changes to client's plans

-3.6 Work within boundaries of own role
+3.6 Work within boundaries of own role3.7 Maintain a professional duty of care to

 3.7 Maintain a professional duty of care to ensure client safety and wellbeing

 3.8 Comply with legal responsibilities

 4.1 Deliver personal training sessions to

 4. Be able to instruct and adapt personal individuals and small groups

-training sessions to meet the needs of 4.2 Meet client needs by delivering a range
+training sessions to meet the needs of different clients 4.2 Meet client needs by delivering a range

 different clients of:

 cardiovascular training

 techniques and methods

 resistance training techniques

 and methods

 flexibility training techniques

 and methods

-4.3 Deliver a range of functional and skill
+4.3 Deliver a range of functional and skill training techniques and methods to

-training techniques and methods to

-meet client needs, including:functional equipment
+training techniques and methods to meet client needs, including:

+functional equipment

 appropriate movement patterns

+- appropriate movement patterns

 4.4 Use motivational techniques to support the client

 4.5 Provide a warm up and cool down

 appropriate to the client(s), the planned

 exercise and the environment

 4.6 Adapt verbal and non-verbal

 communication methods to make sure

 clients understand what is required

 4.7 Throughout the session, provide the

--

 client with specific:

 instruction

 feedback

 encouragement

 positive reinforcement

 4.8 Observe, monitor and analyse the

 client's performance throughout the

 session

 4.9 Correct the client's technique at

 appropriate points to ensure safe and

 effective alignment, execution and use

 of equipment

 4.10 Progress or regress exercises according

 to client's performance

 4.11 Offer modifications, adaptations or

 alternative exercises when required

-5. Be able to review sessions and 5.1 Evaluate sessions and programmes
+5.1 Evaluate sessions and programmes

-programmes 5.2 Review client goals based on outcomes
+5. Be able to review sessions and 5.2 Review client goals based on outcomes

 programmes and revise sessions and programme

 accordingly

 5.3 Amend future session plans and own

 performance based on evaluation and

 feedback from the client

 5.4 Give feedback to clients based on

 review

 Additional information/Amplification

 Exercise science, methods and techniques:

-- the musculoskeletal system
+the musculoskeletal system kinesisland and halanced muscular development

-- kinesiology and balanced muscular development
+kinesiology and balanced muscular development the conditioner proton eiopment

-- the cardiorespiratory system
+the cardiorespiratory system

-- the energy systems
+the energy systems

-- physiological responses to exercise
+- the energy systems physiological responses to exercise

 - measuring exercise intensity/response

 - exercise safety and contraindications